All your life, you’ve known you wanted to have a career in the medical field.

 Receiving a certificate as a medical assistant will take just 45 weeks to complete.
 So in about 10 months, you could be working in the medical field.

 Another popular career choice for people interested in the medical field is the dental field.
 Instead of attending a school that will last several years, consider becoming a dental assistant.

-According to the BLS, statistics show that the median annual wage for dental assistants is $36,940 as of 2016.
+Check any sites specific to your field for salary data as they may have info on industry average wages.
 These positions are typically full time, and the hours will be during normal business hours.
 There may be some evening and weekend hours at some dental offices.

 Dental assistants have similar responsibilities as medical assistants.

 They are in charge of greeting and seating a patient, helping the patient feel comfortable, preparing for treatment, and assisting the dentist in some treatment.

 Some more advanced duties include sterilization, assisting in surgeries or treatments, taking x-rays, and informing patients on treatment plans.